hbctraining/variant_analysis/lessons/04_fastqc.md

     Quality score: 0........10........20........30........40
 ```

-Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 (corresponding to encoding character `@`), and our Ns are called with a score of 2 (corresponding to encoding character `#`). **As you can tell by now, this is a bad read.**
+Using the above quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 (corresponding to encoding character `@`), and our Ns are called with a score of 2 (corresponding to encoding character `#`). **As you can tell by now, this is a bad read.**

-Each quality score represents the probability that the corresponding nucleotide call is incorrect.
+Each PHRED quality score represents the probability that the corresponding nucleotide call is incorrect, with higher PHRED scores representing lower probabilities of incorrect base calls.
 This quality score is logarithmically based and is calculated as:

 	Q = -10 x log10(P), where P is the probability that a base call is erroneous